thinkmassive/satkube/README.md

 # Create a Cognito user
 aws cognito-idp admin-create-user \
   --user-pool-id $AWS_COGNITO_USER_POOL_ID \
-  --username $AWS_EKS_USER \
+  --username $ADMIN_EMAIL \
-  --user-attributes Name=email,Value=$AWS_EKS_USER
+  --user-attributes Name=email,Value=$ADMIN_EMAIL
 ```

-You should receive an email with a temporary password to the address defined by `AWS_EKS_USER`.
+You should receive an email with a temporary password to the address defined by `ADMIN_EMAIL`.
 If you get stuck resetting the password, refer to the [BKPR Quickstart](https://github.com/bitnami/kube-prod-runtime/blob/master/docs/quickstart-eks.md#create-a-user) for guidance.

 At any time, if you are presented with an Amazon AWS authentication form, you can use this user account to authenticate against protected resources in BKPR.